Alfresco/alfresco-community-repo/distribution/src/main/resources/README.txt

-Alfresco Community Edition (Build: ${installer.version.name})
+Alfresco One Community (Build: ${installer.version.name})
 ===============================

 Contains:
 	- Alfresco Platform:	${alfresco.platform.version}
 	- Alfresco Share:		${alfresco.share.version}

-Please refer to the Alfresco wiki for more information on this release.
+See the Alfresco Wiki (https://wiki.alfresco.com) for release notes and detailed information on this release.